bkuhlmann/tocer/README.md

 ```

 Alternatively, you can run `tocer -g <directory>` on files that do not have Tocer support and it
-will prepend the above to your file(s), complete with an auto-generated table of contents.
+will prepend the table of contents to your file(s), complete with an auto-generated table of
+contents.

 In the case that Tocer has already auto-generated a table of contents for a Markdown file, the
 existing table of contents has become stale, or placement of the table of contents has changed you